anteater/anteater.github.io/index.md

 You tell anteater exactly what you don't want to get merged, and anteater looks after the rest.

-If anteater finds something, it exits with a non-zero code which in turn fails the build of your CI tool, with the idea that it would prevent a pull request merging.
 Any false positives are easily negated by using the same RegExp framework to cancel out the false match.

 Entire projects may also be scanned also, using a recursive directory walk.